Top Posts

 Try To Reduce Your Workload (or Lower Your Output)

-One thing that can make unsavory jobs even worse is a crushing workload or feelings of pressure on your performance.
+One thing that can make unsavory jobs even worse is chronic burnout, a crushing workload, or feelings of pressure on your performance.

 If possible, consider reducing your workload to better cope with a job you hate.
 Yes, I realize that this is easier said than done.
 But, if there’s any way that you can ask your manager for assistance, it may be the difference between your ability to stay for a few more months and needing to quit immediately.